timacdonald/json-api/README.md

 ### Adding relationships

-Available relationships may be specified in a `$relationships` property, similar to the [`$attributes` property](#adding-attributes).
+Available relationships may be specified in a `$relationships` property, similar to the [`$attributes` property](#adding-attributes), however you may use a key / value pair to provide the resource class that should be used for the given relationship.

 We will make two relationships available on the resource:

-// TODO: clarify that the resource classes must already exist and that we guess the class.
-Guessing may be customised.
-// maybe actually use key => value as an example, and then show stripping that out and talk about guessing.

-- `$user->license`: a "toOne" / `HasOne` relationship.
+- `$user->team`: a "toOne" / `HasOne` relationship.
 - `$user->posts`: a "toMany" / `HasMany` relationship.

 ```php